kushtrimsalihu/travel-explore/README.md

 - **Admin Approval Workflow**: Ensure reservations are only finalized and emailed after admin approval.
 - **Responsive Design**: Fully responsive design using Tailwind CSS for a seamless user experience across all devices.
 - **User Journey Post Type**: Users can log in and add posts about their travel experiences related to any offer.
+- **Alternative Tourism Post Type**: This post type is designed for adding and showcasing diverse travel activities, such as biking, hiking, and other unique experiences.
+It allows you to feature various adventure options, helping travelers discover exciting activities during their trips.
+- **Blog Post Type**: Share articles, tips, and news related to travel.
 - **Star Ratings**: Provide star ratings for travels to help users make informed decisions.
 - **Map Guideline**: Show locations and provide guidelines on how to get to them using an integrated map feature.